dainsaint/garden/src/posts/visible-spectrum.md

 the night sky that pulses with
 x-ray and gamma and
 microwave and potential energy
-and said _this can all be yours
+and said _all this can be yours
 i gave you eyes to see
 but they are not your vision_